SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 * iOS 14.0

-## Add the library to your project with Swift package manager
+## Add the library to your project with Swift Package Manager

 Add the following package to your XCode project.